Deploy on AWS using CloudFormation

 Run the below commands in the same terminal session

-Provide a DB password of your choice (should be more than 8 chars)
+Create a DB password of your choice (should be more than 8 chars).

-Provide an Admin Api key of your choice for Hyperswitch APIs
+Provide an Admin API key of your choosing via Hyperswitch Dashboard.

 If you choose to opt-in for the card vault service, provide a master-key when prompted (command to generate the master-key will be displayed on the terminal; also note down the two custodian keys to start the locker)